-• In the same Rendering panel, set the value of Suppress labeling of features smaller than ... to 5mm and note the results when you click Apply.

-Try out different Placement settings as well.
-As we've seen before, the horizontal option is not a good idea in this case, so let's try the curved option instead.

-• Select the Curved option in the Placement panel of the Layer labeling settings dialog.
+- 8. In the same Rendering panel, set the value of Suppress labeling of features smaller than ... to 5.00 mm and note the results when you click Apply - Try out different Placement settings as well.
+As we've seen before, the Horizontal option is not a good idea in this case, so let's try the Curved option instead. - 9.
+Select the Curved option in the Placement panel of the Layers tab